-It is well known, at least since Mumford \cite{Mu}, that there are no closed holomorphic $1$-forms on $\cM_g$, and a proof of this will be outlined in Section $3$.
-We could not find any result in literature concerning non-closed holomorphic forms.
-Our result, which can be seen as a concavity result, is the following (see Theorem \ref{THM:NOONEFORMS}): \begin{theorem*} Let $\Mgo\subset \cM_g$ be the smooth locus.
-Then for $g\geq 5$, $\Mgo$ has no holomorphic $1$-forms, that is $H^0(\Omega^1_{\Mgo})=0$. \end{theorem*} The proof uses the Deligne-Mumford $\MDM$ and Satake and $\MSat$ compactifications of $\cM_g$, and the Satake map $\Sat:\MDM\to \MSat$.
-Since $\MSat$ is a projective variety, we may intersect $\MSat$ with suitable general $3g-5$ and $3g-4$ hyperplanes, respectively.
+The proof of the theorem uses the Deligne-Mumford compactification $\MDM$ and the Satake map $\Sat:\MDM\to \ASat$.
+Since $\MSat:=\Sat(\MDM)$ is a projective variety, we intersect $\MSat$ with suitable general $3g-5$ and $3g-4$ hyperplanes, respectively.
 By taking the inverse image on $\MDM,$ we reduce our problem to curves and surfaces in $\MDM.$ We call these, respectively, $H$-surfaces and $H$-curves.
 It is easy to show that for $g>3$ the general $H$-curve is contained in $\Mgo$ and that a general $H$-surface intersects the boundary of $\MDM$ only on $\Delta_1,$ the locus of stable curves with an elliptic tail.
 We apply our Theorem \ref{thm:doubled} to a general $H$-surface $S$ and $\cL=\cO_S(C)$, with $C$ general $H$-curve contained in $S$.
 Using the fact that the contracted divisor is exaclty $E=\Delta_1\cap S$, we show that $\Omega^1_{S}$ is $\cL$-liftable and $H^0(\Omega^1_{S})=0.$ \\

-We strengthen the above result by proving the following theorem which has the flavour of a concavity result (see Theorem \ref{MgCON}): \begin{theorem*}Let $C$ be a $H$-curve and let $U\subset \Mgo$ be a connected open neighborhood of $C$ for the classical topology.
+We strengthen the above result by proving the following theorem which has the flavour of a concavity result (see Theorem \ref{MgCON}). \begin{theorem*}{\textbf{D}} ~\\ Let $C$ be a $H$-curve and let $U\subset \Mgo$ be a connected open neighborhood of $C$ for the classical topology.
 Then, for $g\geq 5$, $H^0(\Omega^1_U)=0$. \end{theorem*}